 Through Dovetails

 Mark pins from tails for gap-free joints.
 Cut tails first, sawing slightly outside the marked lines.
 Pair the finished tails against the pin board and scribe directly from the cut surfaces.
-This transfer method accounts for any deviation from perfect saw cuts.
+This transfer method accounts for any deviation from perfect saw cuts — which is how real joints get made, not by relying on measurements alone.

 Mortise and Tenon Variations

 Beyond basic mortise and tenon, advanced variations solve specific structural challenges.
 The haunched tenon fills the groove at a frame’s top while providing resistance to racking.
-The tusk tenon—with its exposed wedged end—allows knockdown furniture construction.
+The tusk tenon — with its exposed wedged end — allows knockdown furniture construction, which was clever design centuries before IKEA made flat-packing a thing.

 Stock Preparation by Hand